ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

     ![I2C Timestamps Data](../../images/PXIe-148X-Acq-I2CTimestamps-FiniteAcq.png)

 ## Playing Back Previously Acquired Data
-1. Refer to the Commmon Acquisition Tutorial section Acquiring and Filtering LLP Packets (TODO LINK) to acquire LLP packets from a camera.
+1. Refer to the [PXIe-148X Getting Started Example - Common Acquisition Tutorial](gse-acq-common.md#acquiring-and-filtering-llp-packets)to acquire LLP packets from a camera and store them in a TDMS file.

 2. Double click the Generation Example VI in the generation LabVIEW project.